What's Your Budget?

 There are a lot of criminals attempting this type of fraud.
 Some may seem to know quite a bit about you and may sound very convincing.
 Others may not be quite so sophisticated, but they will at least have your name and maybe your address, hoping it is enough to disarm you.

 When one of these “vishing” criminals gets you on the phone, they will want to get your personal, financial details as fast as they can.
 No criminal wants to spend too much time trying to carry out their crime.
+This is why old people are more likely to become a victim of Vishing as they open such fraud links without cross-checking them.
+Considering this it is really important that you tell them all about the ways through which they can keep themselves safe.

 Sometimes they may resort to trying to frighten or panic you so that you will give away the information they’re looking for before you have time to think it through.